API import restrictions and known issues

 Up to 4 MB When an OpenAPI specification is imported inline to API Management.

-Size limit doesn't apply When an OpenAPI document is provided via a URL to a location accessible from your API Management service.
+Azure Resource Manager API request size When an OpenAPI document is provided via a URL to a location accessible from your API Management service.
+See Azure subscription limits.

 Supported extensions